INGV/exist-fdsn-station/README.md

 ```

-Put in your Station directory all your station.xml files, one per station, before building the package, you will get your database right in eXist-db after package installation.
+Put all your station.xml files in the Station directory  (one file per station) before building the package.
+You will get your database right in eXist-db after package installation.
 It works even for the one shot deploy.